SpyrosMitsis/Blog/content/posts/understanding_the_heap.md

 {{< image src="/understanding_the_heap/correct_tree.png" alt="correct_tree" position=" center" style="border-radius: 8px;" >}}

-In this image doesn't have a complete binary tree, because we can see that, going from left to right, the first two nodes don't have children and only the third one has
+This image doesn't have a complete binary tree, because we can see that, going from left to right, the first two nodes don't have children and only the third one has
 {{< image src="/understanding_the_heap/wrong_tree.png" alt="wrong_tree" position=" center" style="border-radius: 8px;" >}}